Date last updated: 9 September 2020

 - landlords can’t get an eviction order

-You should explain the situation to your landlord straight away – they might give you more time to pay.
+If you are having problems with your rent we recommend explaining the situation to your landlord straight away – they might give you more time to pay.
 You still need to pay your rent.
 If you’ve fallen behind with your rent you should start dealing with rent arrears.
-See our managing money and debt pages for more information, or call our helpline.
+See our managing money and debt pages for more information, or call our free helpline.

-If you are worried about losing your home, you should contact Shelter.
+If you are worried about losing your home, you should contact Shelter as soon as possible.

 According to government guidance for landlords and tenants, your landlord should carry out household repairs which are essential to protecting your physical and mental health.

 - a plumbing issue that affects your shower, bath, or toilet

 - repairing or installing equipment a disabled person relies on.